zenaku07/blue0777/README.md

 -  A passionate developer from India.
 -  Currently a second year Computer Engineering student.
 -  Trying my best to become best.
--  Passionate about making open source projects that people would link to use.
+-  Passionate about making open source projects that people would like to use.

 <br>